 It is interesting to note that of the six founding towers, all but Arborfield now have eight bells, whereas of the eleven non-founding towers, only three have more than six bells – Twyford and Easthampstead with eight, and Warfield with ten. . . .
 Back to top

 When the meeting came to elect a committee, Rev FE Robinson rose from the floor with a prepared list of names of who should be on it.
 The list included 7 clergymen and 7 well known ringers, and of course it included Robinson himself who was both a ringer and a clergyman.
-A couple of months later, at the inaugural meeting in Oxford on 17th January 1881, Robinson was duly elected as the Guild’s first master, and held the post until his death 29 years later.
-When he retired to Wokingham in 1908, he also became Sonning Deanery Branch Chairman.
+A couple of months later, at the inaugural meeting in Oxford on 17th January 1881, Robinson was duly elected as the Guild’s first master, a post he held until his death 29 years later.
+He retired to Wokingham in 1908, and was immediately elected as Sonning Deanery Branch Chairman.
 His grave is at All Saints Wokingham.

-Change ringing was at the heart of the Belfry Reform movement, as exemplified by the resolution to form the Sonning Deanery Society.
-Full membership required that ‘he can take his own Bell in a Set of Bells in a Plain Course of Grandsire Doubles’, as stated on the membership certificate.
+Change ringing was at the heart of the Belfry Reform movement, and the resolution to form the Sonning Deanery Society was typical in making it an objective.
+Full membership of the Society required that ‘he can take his own Bell in a Set of Bells in a Plain Course of Grandsire Doubles’, as stated on the membership certificate.
 (Grandsire Doubles was normally the first method learned, but it is now less likely to be so.)
 Some ringing societies still require change ringing ability prior to election, but the Oxford Diocesan Guild of Church Bellringers does not do so (as reflected in its title), so modern ringers can become full members before they learn to ring changes.

 Change ringing was not just a desirable addition to reform, it was the vehicle through which the clergy aimed to achieve the reformed behaviour of ringers.
 Note the order of objectives in the Sonning Deanery Society’s inaugural document: